-Management of the brown garden snail is a multi-step process that involves pruning tree skirts to make it more difficult for snails to attack low-hanging fruit; banding tree trunks with copper foil or a basic copper sulfate slurry to prevent snails from climbing trees, and putting out poison bait or spraying the foliage to reduce their populations.
+Management of the brown garden snail is a multi-step process that involves pruning tree skirts to make it more difficult for snails to attack low-hanging fruit; banding tree trunks with copper foil or a basic copper sulfate slurry to prevent snails from climbing trees, and putting out poison bait or spraying the foliage to reduce their numbers.
 Alternatively, growers can make releases of the predatory decollate snails, but this option should not be employed in groves where poison baits are used because baits kill both the pest and predator snails.

-While not always consistently effective, the decollate snail, Rumina decollata, may reduce brown garden snail populations to insignificant levels in 4 to 10 years.
+While not always consistently effective, the decollate snail, Rumina decollata, may reduce brown garden snail numbers to insignificant levels in 4 to 10 years.
 The most effective way to manage brown garden snails while establishing the decollate snail is to combine skirt pruning and trunk banding with decollate snail releases.
 Decollate snails do not climb trees, thus they will not be affected by pruning or trunk banding.

-To establish the decollate snail, distribute about 8 to 10 decollate snails to the shady northeast skirt zone of every other tree in every other row.
+To establish the decollate snail, distribute about 8 to 10 decollate snails to the shady north_east skirt zone of every other tree in every other row.
 (If a shorter transition period is desired, release a larger number of snails per tree.)
 If there are not enough snails to release at this rate, a second method is to reduce brown garden snails by mechanical removal or with a poison bait program.
 Release the available decollate snails in a cluster of untreated core trees.
 After the colony grows, some of the snails can be transferred to other trees in the grove.
 Provide an unbaited buffer zone of at least two tree rows between the expanding colony and the baited areas or the decollate snail will feed on poison bait and die.
 When establishing decollate snails in a core area, provide supplemental food, such as rabbit pellets, and cover for them to hide under, such as old fertilizer bags.
 The best time to introduce decollate snails is when it is warm and damp (February through May); this snail will survive well in hot areas, but avoid introducing them during the hot, dry season as they must have moist soil conditions to move about effectively and to establish themselves.

 The rate of decollate snail dispersal depends on the amount of moisture present.
 Low-volume and sprinkler irrigation are most conducive to snail movement and development.
 Light supplemental irrigations may be desirable during the establishment of a colony.
 It is more difficult to establish decollate snails in groves that are irrigated by furrow.

-In addition to moisture, factors that may affect the decollate snails ability to become established in an orchard are the amount of canopy shading the soil (older trees have a larger canopy and thus provide greater shading) and soil texture (coarse sandy soils not only tend to hold less water than loamy soils but also are less preferred by the snails for burrowing).
+In addition to moisture, factors that may affect the decollate snail's ability to become established in an orchard are the amount of canopy shading the soil (older trees have a larger canopy and thus provide greater shading) and soil texture (coarse sandy soils not only tend to hold less water than loamy soils but also are less preferred by the snails for burrowing).

 Prune tree skirts 24 to 30 inches above the ground before the rainy season and apply a barrier trunk treatment.
 Barrier trunk treatments can be made with a band of copper foil wrapped around the trunk, which repel snails for several years; with an annual application of a Bordeaux slurry that is painted around the trunk; or with an application of a sticky material that contains tribasic copper sulfate.
 The sticky material also reduces tree access by ants and Fuller rose beetle.